Rye whiskey, vermouth, Grand Marnier, and bitters all work the devil's magic in this all-but-forgotten formula for a cocktail classic.

 Not a lot has changed since you last had this after-school classic.
 It's still easy.
 It's still quick.
 And it's still gosh darned comforting as heck.

-This classic, hearty, homey dish—just like something your grandma used to make—is the perfect one-pot meat and potatoes meal.
+This classic, hearty, homey dish—just like something your grandma used to make but better—is an ideal one-pot meat-and-potatoes meal.
 Includes oven as well as slow cooker instructions.

 A little sugar, a splash of bitters, and a lotta booze—your grandma's go-to drink.
 (Oh wait, was that just our family?!)